woubshethemen-eng/Python_Projects/README.md

 # Python_Projects
-A collection of project's from my fall 2026 class in "Intro to python".
+A collection of project's "Intro to python" fall 2025 class.